snalahi/Foundations-Data-Data-Everywhere/README.md

 In a dataset a row is called an observation.
 An observation includes all of the attributes for something contained in a row of a data table.

+A query is the way we use SQL to communicate with the database.

+A pie chart shows how a whole is broken down into parts and is an effective visualization for a class broken down by age.

+An issue is a topic or subject to investigate.

+A question is designed to discover information.

+A problem is an obstacle or complication that needs to be worked out.

+A business task is the question or problem data analysis answers for business.